Unity, JFrog, Asana, Snowflake and Sumo Logic file for IPOs in rapid-fire fashion – TechCrunch

 The Exchange explores startups, markets and money.
 You can read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

 But we’re not going to discuss every recent IPO filing.
-We’re not including X-Peng, a Chinese electric vehicle company that feels a bit afield from the largely-SaaS cohort that just went public (more on it here, if you’d like).
-Or AmWell, which does health stuff.
+We’re not including Xpeng, a Chinese electric vehicle company that feels a bit afield from the largely SaaS cohort that just went public (more on it here, if you’d like).
+Or Amwell, which does health stuff.
 And we’re going to leave Corsair, a gaming hardware company that’s going public, alone as well.

 We have to focus, so we’re niching down to the most traditional venture capital and startup fare on offer.
 It’s not like we’ll lack for things to say.
 What follows is a digest of basic facts and IPO details just for you.